Communication Systems

 Communication:

-The term ‘communication’ refers to sending, receiving and processing of information by
+term ‘communication’ refers to sending, receiving and processing of

 electronic means.